mucahitkarakus/PROJECTS/README.md

 ## JAVASCRIPT
 <hr>

-  Project Name       |Libraries and Technologies I use     |How does my project look.
+  Project Name       |Libraries and Technologies I use     |How does my project look
 :-------------------------|-------------------------|-------------------------
 [1- Find the Number](https://javascript-digital-clock-24akepg2y-muharremgem.vercel.app/)| 1- Find the Number	 	 |

+  Project Name       |Libraries and Technologies I use     |How does my project look :-------------------------|-------------------------|------------------------- [2- To-Do App](https://mucahitkarakus.github.io/To-do-List/)| 2- To-Do App		 |

-  Project Name       |Libraries and Technologies I use     |How does my project look.
+  Project Name       |Libraries and Technologies I use     |How does my project look
 :-------------------------|-------------------------|-------------------------
-[2- To-Do App](https://mucahitkarakus.github.io/To-do-List/)| 2- To-Do App		 |

-  Project Name       |Libraries and Technologies I use     |How does my project look.
-:-------------------------|-------------------------|-------------------------
 [3- Hangman Game](https://html-css-js-calculator.vercel.app/)| 3- Hangman Game			 |

-  Project Name       |Libraries and Technologies I use     |How does my project look.
+  Project Name       |Libraries and Technologies I use     |How does my project look :-------------------------|-------------------------|------------------------- [4- Lottery Game](https://javascript-digital-clock-24akepg2y-muharremgem.vercel.app/)| 4- Lottery Game 	 |
-:-------------------------|-------------------------|-------------------------
-[4- Lottery Game](https://javascript-digital-clock-24akepg2y-muharremgem.vercel.app/)| 4- Lottery Game 	 |